mittagessen/pangoline/README.md

 Rasterized files and their ALTOs can be used as is as ATR training data.

-Various options to direct rendering such as page size, margins, language, and base direction can be manually set, for example:

-    ~> pangoline render -p 216 279 -l en-us -f "Noto Sans 24" doc.txt
+To obtain slightly more realistic input images it is possible to overlay the rasterized text into images of writing surfaces.

+    ~> pangoline rasterize -w ~/background_1.jpg doc.0.xml doc.1.xml ...

+Rasterization can be invoked with multiple background images in which case they will be sampled randomly for each output page.

-For larger collections of texts it is advisable to parallelize processing:
+For larger collections of texts it is advisable to parallelize processing, especially for rasterization with overlays:

     ~> pangoline --workers 8 render *.txt
+    ~> pangoline --workers 8 rasterize *.xml